Clues on the presence and segregation of very massive stars in the Sunburst Lyman-continuum cluster at z=2.37: Summary and conclusions

-\section{Summary and Conclusions}
+\section{Summary and conclusions}

-In this paper, we have presented a detailed spectroscopic and morphological analysis of the massive and young stellar cluster hosted in the {\tt Sunburst} lensed galaxy at z=2.37, for which also LyC emission was confirmed in the literature.
+We have presented a detailed spectroscopic and morphological analysis of the massive and young stellar cluster hosted in the lensed galaxy called {\tt Sunburst} galaxy at z=2.37, for which LyC emission was also confirmed in the literature.
 We used results from recent stellar evolutions and atmosphere models including VMS \citep{martins2022} to conduct extensive comparisons with high spectral resolution observations performed with VLT/MUSE and X-Shooter.
-The main results of this work can be summarized as follows: \begin{itemize} \item \textit{In the spectroscopic observations,} the high signal-to-noise MUSE and X-Shooter spectra reveal features of broad (and asymmetric) \heii\ emission with EW~$\simeq3$\AA\ rest-frame and line width of 1610 \kms, and \nivblue\ with EW~$\simeq 0.2$\AA\ emission.
+The main results of this work can be summarized as follows: 1) In the spectroscopic observations, the high S/N MUSE and X-shooter spectra reveal features of broad (and asymmetric) \heii\ emission with an EW~$\simeq3$\AA\ in the rest frame and a line width of 1610 \kms, and \nivblue\ with an EW~$\simeq 0.2$\AA\ in emission.
 In addition, the P-Cygni profile of \niv\ (along with NV and CIV) is also observed.
 All these features suggest the presence of very massive ($> 100$\msun) stars.
 The absence of \ov\ provides a lower age limit of 1 Myr.
 On the other hand, the large \ha\ EW ($>1231$\AA\ after correcting for the escaping LyC radiation) indicates an age younger than $\sim$ 3 Myr.
 These narrow age constraints strongly favor the existence of VMS over WR stars, implying that the strength of the \heii\ emission line is entirely due to VMS.
+2) A comparison of the observations with the models revealed that the most plausible age of the star cluster is 2.5 Myr, and the estimated number is $\sim 370-400$ VMS for a cluster mass of $10^7$ \msun.
+The observations are compatible with an IMF extending up to $\sim 175-225$ \msun, but with a steeper slope than the Salpeter IMF.
+3) The fraction of LyC radiation emerging from the VMS component is not negligible.
+We estimate that in the 730\AA\ -- 900\AA\ range (probed by the HST/F275W band), about 370 -- 400 VMS (or roughly 1\% of the total population of O-type stars in the star cluster) account for 15\% of the escaping LyC photons.
+The remaining photons are mostly produced by the other less massive O-type stars.
+4) Detailed morphological analysis of the most magnified image of the star cluster shows that the region emitting LyC is not point-like, with a light profile different from the average profile of stars present in the same field of view.
+This is the first evidence of a resolved LyC emission at any redshift.
+Remarkably, the physical scale of the LyC emitting region also appears to be smaller (with a significant K-S probability $p<<0.05$) than the nonionizing region (1700\AA), suggesting that massive O-type stars that cause the LyC radiation, and likely the VMS (significantly contributing to it), are segregated in the central part of the star cluster.
+After delensing the angular half-light radii, the LyC region appears barely resolved with R$_{\rm eff} \simeq 4.7 \pm 1.5$pc, while at 1700\AA,\ it is R$_{\rm eff}\simeq 7.8 \pm 1.4$ pc.
+The packaging of this large number of massive O-type stars per parsec cube in the central region, $\simeq 70$~pc$^{-3}$, is likely a element that allowed carving the ionizing channel and the development of a high-speed outflowing gas \citep[][]{rivera17, vanz22_CFE, Mainali2022}.